JeffHeck/SchoolDataProject/pagesManual/LeviesReport/report_levies_recommended_policy_changes2.md

 [Link to info on the recently passed federal tax credit for education scholarships](https://www.edchoice.org/2025-congress-enacts-first-ever-federal-tax-credit-for-education-scholarships/#:~:text=The%20One%20Big%20Beautiful%20Bill,start%20on%20January%201%2C%202027.)

-### (10) School districts should not be allowed to spend taxpayer dollars on their tax measure campaign materials to obtain more taxes.
+### (10) School districts should be prohibited from spending taxpayer dollars on their tax measure campaign materials to obtain more taxes.
 These so-called information letters sent to all voting households in the regular mail usually contain incorrect, underestimating taxpayer impact cost analyses.
 Current law permits school districts to spend taxpayer dollars on these flyers (often on the order of $10,000 to $30,000 depending on the district but no real limit to what their school boards can approve).
 But the PDC states, "The PDC will presume that every school district may distribute district wide an objective and fair presentation of the facts for each ballot measure."